 FUNDING AND SCHOLARSHIPS

 Georgia State University students are eligible to apply for the IEF Study Abroad Scholarship/Georgia State University Foundation Scholarship and may be eligible to apply for the Global Experience Scholarship.
-Visit mystudyabroad.gsu.edu or contact the Office of International Initiatives, Study Abroad Programs at 404/413-2529 for more information.
+Visit mystudyabroad.gsu.edu and select the Scholarships & Financial Aid tab or call the Study Abroad Programs office at (404) 413-2529 for more information.

 Because program size is limited, early application is strongly advised.
 Individual interviews may be scheduled with students upon receipt of application.